Phil25/DS3InventoryBuilder/README.md

 ## Full feature list
 1. Imitates in-game 5 column inventory layout and automatically sorts every item you add.
-2. Settable infusions and levels on all weapons with appropriate icons displayed.
+1. Settable infusions and levels on all weapons with appropriate icons displayed.
-3. Missing requirements icons, with an additional state which shows where a weapon needs to be two handed.
+1. Missing requirements icons, with an additional state which shows where a weapon needs to be two handed.
-4. All sorting methods both ascending and descending are available ([note `Attack Power` in known bugs](#known-bugs)).
+1. All sorting methods both ascending and descending are available ([note `Attack Power` in known bugs](#known-bugs)).
-5. Input your character attributes to get exact damage numbers for your weapons and manage missing requirements.
+1. Input your character attributes to get exact damage numbers for your weapons and manage missing requirements.
+1. Mass ItemGib support for quickly adding many weapons in-game (requires [TGA CE Table](https://github.com/inunorii/Dark-Souls-III-CT-TGA/releases/latest)).
-6. Highlighting swaps at L2/R2 distance from the current selection.
+1. Highlighting swaps at L2/R2 distance from the current selection.
-7. Simple weapon preview with single selection and switching to advanced comparison view with multiple selection.
+1. Simple weapon preview with single selection and switching to advanced comparison view with multiple selection.
-8. Weapon preview includes damages, absorption, properties, requirements and scaling along with the hidden luck scaling.
+1. Weapon preview includes damages, absorption, properties, requirements and scaling along with the hidden luck scaling.
-9. Rich weapon browser, with ability to filter by name, classes, infusions, levels and sorting methods.
+1. Rich weapon browser, with ability to filter by name, classes, infusions, levels and sorting methods.
-10. Additional modifiers for sorting the browser, ex. sorting by two handed damage only where two handing is required.
+1. Additional modifiers for sorting the browser, ex. sorting by two handed damage only where two handing is required.
-11. Save your inventory as PNG on your computer or copy it directly to clipboard.
+1. Save your inventory as PNG on your computer or copy it directly to clipboard.
-12. Export your inventory in an encoded form to share it over chat or paste it on soulsplanner.com along with your build.
+1. Export your inventory in an encoded form to share it over chat or paste it on soulsplanner.com along with your build.
-13. Import yours and others' inventory codes.
+1. Import yours and others' inventory codes.
-14. ???
+1. ???
-15. Profit.
+1. Profit.

 ## Known bugs
 * Sorting by `Attack Power` is not 100% valid.